ehealthsuisse/Impfmodul-Phase-I/Documentation/EN/07_Installation.md

 - *allowStartWithoutInitialCall* : Allows the start of the vaccination module without the initial webcall.<br>
 **Important**: Put *allowStartWithoutInitialCall* to false for productive use.
 - *isLogoutButtonVisible* : Allows showing/hiding the logout button.
+- *logoutForwardUrl* : Possibility to add an URL to which the user will be forwarded.
+If kept empty, user will stay on the logout page.

 #### Backend